-- These objectives will be regularly reviewed and monitored by the Senior Leadership Team. - We expect to see signs of progress or success by the end of this academic year and will continue to track progress throughout the year using the Pupil Tracker Tool. - We are currently budgeting for extra support delivering Phonics and new Reading books in Key Stage 1 and 2.
-We are planning to buy additional resources which promote equality e.g. photos/posters etc. - Anyone who is resistant to the achievement of our objectives will be challenged appropriately. - Should problems or difficulties arise, with achieving the objectives, discussions with the SLT, school adviser and governing body will be held as appropriate and advice and support will be sought. - We will endeavour to learn from the experience and success of other schools who are implementing strategies for achieving similar objectives effectively. - Where appropriate, staff will be trained to support the successful implementation of our policy. - The SLT and governors have been consulted in deciding on these objectives.
+- Excellent, first quality teaching and bespoke curriculum are being used to raise attainment in English and Maths in EYFS and KS1. - Teachers' planning is reflective of the promotion of PSHE/RSE through the teaching of our bespoke Deep and Wide curriculum. - We expect to see signs of progress or success by the end of this academic year and will continue to track progress throughout the year using our Assessment systems. - We are planning to buy additional resources which further promote equity e.g. photos/posters etc. - Anyone who is resistant to the achievement of our objectives will be challenged appropriately. - Should problems or difficulties arise, with achieving the objectives, discussions with the SLT, school adviser and governing body will be held as appropriate and advice and support will be sought.

+- We will endeavour to learn from the experience and success of other schools who are implementing strategies for achieving similar objectives effectively. - Where appropriate, staff will be trained to support the successful implementation of our policy. - The SLT and governors have been consulted in deciding on these objectives.